doctorwidget/volta/doc/friend.rst

 Integration
 ========================

-Let's put in the most basic example we can of a form-based authentication.
-We'll start by using an in-memory map for our "database" of users.
+Let us integrate simple form-based authentication and authorization into our existing routes.
+We'll start by checking credentials against an in-memory map for our "database" of users.
 Then once we've seen that working, we will modify it to use a real database via ``Monger``.

 Because of the way we've been structuring our Ring application, all of our Friend code will live inside ``volta.routes``.
 The *authentication* process is